AbrahamvdBerg/HumVarCalCPGR/README.md

 # HumVarCalCPGR
 Human Variant Calling Pipeline

-This pipeline consists of three phases in accordance with the GATK Best practices
+This pipeline consists of three phases in accordance with the GATK Best practices.
+The tools used for this pipeline are listed under Tools.

 Phase 1 - Preprosessing
 Raw reads